 If there are any adverse effects, stop feeding them flax seeds immediately.
 Also, consult a veterinarian.
 There are parasites on chickens that could turn worse if the chickens consume flax seeds.
 You can check this video on “Add flax to your chicken feed” to learn more about feeding flax seeds to chickens.

 Effects of giving too many flax seeds to chickens

-Flax seeds, although beneficial to the health, must be taken in moderation by chickens.
+Flax seeds, although beneficial to health, must be taken in moderation by chickens.
 Overfeeding them with flax seeds may result in severe illness, or worse, death.
 You should give them the right amount every day for only a specific time.

-Studies revealed that consuming flax seeds for a long time leads to hemorrhagic liver.
+Studies revealed that consuming flax seeds for a long time leads to the hemorrhagic liver.
 The reason is still unclear why this happens to chickens.
 But some suspect that too many fatty acids are the culprits.

 The negative effect of giving too many flax seeds is not only limited to the hen’s health.
 It can also lead to a poor-quality egg with an irritating smell and a darkened egg yolk.
-Instead of a delicious egg for breakfast, you may taste one that is fishy in flavour.
+Instead of a delicious egg for breakfast, you may taste one that is fishy in flavor.

 Five recommended seeds for chickens

 Aside from flax seeds, there are also other seeds that you can feed on the chickens as treats.
 You must follow the 90/10 rule on their diet.
 Ninety percent of the chicken’s diet must comprise the complete feed.
 Only ten percent should be allocated for treats.

 Not only are pumpkin seeds beneficial to the chickens, but they also love them!
 Whenever you feed them these seeds, you are also helping them boost their protein intake.
 The good thing about giving pumpkin seeds to chickens is that you don’t have to follow the 90/10 rule.
 You can give them how much you want to.